 - 1. Slope without null value - a.
 Enable Spatial Analyst under View...
 Toolbars, select Spatial Analyst - b.
 Calculate Slope from the Spatial Analyst toolbar, select Surface Analysis...
 Slope name the new theme Slope - c.
 Raster Calculator from the Spatial Analyst toolbar, select Raster Calculator build an expression (([Slope]==0)0.005)+[Slope]); name the new theme S - 2.
 Road/urban mask - a. create a raster map of road and urban areas from the Spatial Analyst toolbar, select Convert.. feature to raster

-Other applications of connectivity index IC were found in the international scientific literature, after 2008 Mainly after 2010....

-Only publications in ISI journals area have been considered in following slides....
+Other applications of connectivity index IC, were found in the international scientific literature, after 2010....Only publications in ISI journals area have been considered these tables...
+Exist more but aren't not considered here...